Battle of Duc Duc

-The Battle of Duc Duc took place from 18 July to 4 October 1974 in Duc Duc District, Quảng Nam Province.
+The Battle of Đức Dục took place from 18 July to 4 October 1974 in Đức Dục District, Quảng Nam Province.
 The North Vietnamese made some minor territorial gains and suffered heavy losses, while South Vietnamese forces were severely weakened by the fighting.

 Background

 Southwest of Đại Lộc District was the vast mountain district of Duc Duc.
 Only in the extreme northeast region of Duc Duc did South Vietnamese officials maintain full-time residence.
-The area west of the Sông Thu Bồn, which included part of the "Arizona Territory", was insecure and sparsely populated, as were the southern and western reaches of Duc Duc.
-Army of the Republic of Vietnam (ARVN) influence extended south to the Nông Sơn coal mines in the narrow canyon of the Sông Thu Bồn, about 10 kilometers from the district seat.
-Here at a place called Da Trach, not far north of the major operating base of the People's Army of Vietnam (PAVN) 2nd Division, the ARVN maintained a garrison with outposts manned by Regional Force (RF) units and Popular Force (PF) platoons.
-Duc Duc was the other principal entrance to the Quảng Nam lowlands from the PAVN-held highlands of Quảng Nam and Quảng Tín Provinces.
+The area west of the Thu Bồn River (Vietnamese: Sông Thu Bồn), which included part of the "Arizona Territory", was insecure and sparsely populated, as were the southern and western reaches of Đức Dục.
+Army of the Republic of Vietnam (ARVN) influence extended south to the Nông Sơn coal mines in the narrow canyon of the Thu Bồn River, about 10 kilometers from the district seat.
+Here at a place called Da Trach, not far north of the major operating base of the People's Army of Vietnam (PAVN) 2nd Division, the ARVN maintained a garrison with outposts manned by Regional Force (RF) units and Popular Force (PF) platoons. Đức Dục was the other principal entrance to the Quảng Nam lowlands from the PAVN-held highlands of Quảng Nam and Quảng Tín Provinces.

 The ARVN 3rd Infantry Division was responsible for the defense of Quảng Nam and that part of Quảng Tín lying within the Quế Sơn Valley.
-In June 1974, General Nguyen Duy Hinh, the 3rd Division commander, had his 2nd Infantry Regiment operating in the Go Noi and Duc Duc areas while the 78th Ranger Battalion held Da Trach.
+In June 1974, General Nguyen Duy Hinh, the 3rd Division commander, had his 2nd Infantry Regiment operating in the Gò Nổi and Đức Dục areas while the 78th Ranger Battalion held Da Trach.

-Da Trach, a battalion-sized camp, was a strongpoint situated on a prominent hill about 900 ft above the Sông Thu Bồn south of the subsector headquarters at Duc Duc.
+Da Trach, a battalion-sized camp, was a strongpoint situated on a prominent hill about 900 ft above the Thu Bồn River south of the subsector headquarters at Đức Dục.
 It had been quiet at Da Trach and around the outposts manned by one RF company and seven PF platoons.
-Three of these outposts were in the hills and along the river south of Da Trach, while the others were in the valley of the Khe Le stream, which flowed into the Sông Thu Bồn northeast of Da Trach post.
+Three of these outposts were in the hills and along the river south of Da Trach, while the others were in the valley of the Khe Le stream, which flowed into the Thu Bồn River northeast of Da Trach post.
 Also located in the valley was the 4th Company, 146th RF Battalion, which had its 80-man garrison in the Ap Ba hamlet group, along the road that twisted eastward over the Deo Le Pass to Quế Sơn.
-Possession of the Khe Le Valley would give the PAVN not only another flanking approach to the ARVN defenses in the Quế Sơn Valley but would provide access to the several good trails into Duy Xuyên District, bypassing the defenses in Duc Duc.
+Possession of the Khe Le Valley would give the PAVN not only another flanking approach to the ARVN defenses in the Quế Sơn Valley but would provide access to the several good trails into Duy Xuyên District, bypassing the defenses in Đức Dục.